 In F102, define a static feedforward control for torque/force for the velocity controller if you would like to set a base load for gravity-loaded axes.
 Depending on the boundary conditions of the machine, it may make sense to use different settings.
-For commissioning recommendations for gravity-loaded axes, see Special case of load changes when the power unit is switched off [> 199].
+For commissioning recommendations for gravity-loaded axes, see Special case of load changes when the power unit is switched off [\triangleright 207].

-The torque or force for the next brake release process F103 is determined automatically and can be stored in non-volatile memory.
+With the setting F00 = 1: Active, the torque or force for the next brake release process (F103) is determined automatically and stored in non-volatile memory.
+The torque or force is not saved if F00 = 2: Do not save torque/force.